devarshishah3/CiscoLive-Terraform-CloudAPIC-workshop/Terraform Cloud APIC workshop Guide.md

 # LAB

-- 1. Create a Tenant
+	1. Create a session to the cloud APIC
-	- 2. Create a VRF
+		2. Tenant
-	- 3. Create a Bridge Domain
+			3. Create a VRF
-		- 4. Create a Subnet
+			4. Create Filters and Filter Entries
-	- 5. Create a VMM Domain
+			5. Create a Contract, Contract Subject and form a relationship to the filters
-	- 6. Create a Filter
+			6. Create an Cloud App
-		- 7. Create a Filter Entry
+				7. Create an external EPG.
-	- 8. Create a Contract
+				8. Create 2 cloud EPGs
-		- 9. Create a Contract Subject and form a relationship to the filter
+			9. Create a Cloud Context Profile
-	- 10. Create an Application Profile
+			10. Create a CIDR
-		- 11. Create EPGs (2 EPGs).
-Relate each EPG to a VMM Domain, BD create earlier and a Contract.
+			11. Create a Subnet and add it to an Availability Zone

-cd /go/src/github.com/ciscoecosystem/terraform-provider-aci/examples/clus
+	cd /go/src/github.com/ciscoecosystem/terraform-provider-aci/clus-capic

 ### Variables